tequdev/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - However, these commands are integrated into the `evernode reputationd status` and `evernode log` commands in an abstract manner.

 ### b.
 Issues with reputation score reporting.
-- Typically, a host that registers for a reputation assessment sends the reputation scores at the end of the assessment period.
+- Typically, a host that registers for a reputation assessment sends the reputation scores in the third quarter of the moment.
 - If the host is part of a "bad universe" (a group of underperforming hosts), the reputation contract may fail to execute correctly or reach consensus or minimum required ledger completions for reputation.
-- As a result, the host may be unable to send scores for that assessment round and and it would report this as a bad universe.
+- As a result, the host may be unable to send scores for that assessment round and it would report this as a bad universe.
 - If you were to be in a "bad universe" which is decided by the hook from the majority scores of the universe.
 Your reputation scores will be discarded for that moment.
 - **This could also mean that you are a bad actor**, check the [below point](#c-scorenumerator-sits-at-a-very-low-value) to investigate on that.
 - Note: If you are seeing this behavior more often, it means you are having issues with running the reputation contract and you'll be getting lower reputation scores.
 Check [this](#c-scorenumerator-sits-at-a-very-low-value) for diagnostics.